william-dawson/NTPoly/ReadMe.md

 > Dawson, William, and Takahito Nakajima.
 "Massively parallel sparse matrix
 > function calculations with NTPoly."
 Computer Physics Communications (2017).

+Please cite this paper in accordance to the practices in your field.

 How To Contribute
 --------------------------------------------------------------------------------
 To begin contributing to NTPoly, take a look at the